POLST = Provider Orders for Life-Sustaining Treatment – Information for Providers

 - Hawai‘i was the seventh State to pass a POLST law.
 Please visit POLST.org to see if and what form of POLST might be offered in other States.

-Questions about the ‘comfort care only‘ bracelet or necklace (DNR bracelet) available in Hawaii since 1995?
-More here
+Questions about the ‘comfort care only‘ bracelet or necklace (DNR bracelet) that was available in Hawaii in the past?
+The Department of Health stated that the CCO-DNR Bracelet program has been suspended indefinitely.
+Link to the DOH information – More here

 - Download a PDF file of Act 154 sigend into law July 1, 2014